system76/docs/content/pop-recovery.md

 pop-upgrade recovery upgrade from-release
 ```

-You should see an output similar to below saying the recovery parition had been updated:
+You should see an output similar to below saying the recovery partition had been updated:

 ```
 checking if pop-upgrade requires an update